 The size can also be changed using the UI by clicking on the worksheet context box, then the Configure (3-line) icon on the right side of the context box, and changing Small to Large in the Size drop-down:

-resize context to large in UI step 1resize context to large in UI step 2
+resize context to large in UI step 2

 Execute the same COPY INTO statement as before to load the same data again: